 To learn more about the Experiential Education and Jewish Cultural Arts program, please contact Allison Farber, Project Director, at email@example.com or 202.994.6281.
 Ms. Farber will be happy to chat with you on the phone or meet you for coffee.

 The Experiential Education & Jewish Cultural Arts program enables students to develop professional skills though participation in three progressively intensive internships (fall, spring, and summer) at Jewish arts and education organizations.
 These fieldwork experiences are supervised closely by site-based mentors and EE/JCA faculty.
+EE/JCA students have completed Fall and Spring internships at organizations including:

 The Capstone Fellows Program--our summer internship placement--provides students with the opportunity to pursue full-time, six-week-long internships at exemplary Jewish arts and education organizations around the country.
 EE/JCA provides a stipend to defray living and travel expenses.
+This year, our students will have the opportunity to conduct capstone field placements at:

 Research suggests that American Jews increasingly connect to Jewish learning through cultural events, arts organizations, social networks, and informal educational experiences, outside the traditional hubs of Jewish schools and synagogues.
 There is growing need, therefore, for well-prepared professionals who can produce quality Jewish cultural programing and educational experiences.
 Some of the relevant questions we are exploring include: